 If you are living in a council house and named on the tenancy agreement, you may be eligible to purchase your property from the council at a discounted price.
 Usually, due to the purchase price being discounted, a lender will not require a deposit from your own pocket.

-The Right to Buy Scheme is a government ran scheme that allows eligible tenants in England to purchase their property from the council for a partially discounted price.
-If you have spent at least 3 years (not always continuous) renting from a local housing association and are secure tenants of council property, you may be eligible for the government Right to Buy Scheme.
-When purchasing a property via Right to Buy, the property will be valued at the full market price with the government discount applied prior to purchase.
+The Right-to-Buy Scheme is a government ran scheme that allows tenants in England who qualify for it to purchase their property from the council for a partially discounted price.
+If you have spent at least 3 years (not always continuous) renting from a local housing association and are a secure tenant of a council property, then you may find yourself being eligible for this government Right-to-Buy Scheme.
+When purchasing a property via Right-to-Buy, the property will be valued at the full market price with the government discount applied before the point of purchase.

-Generally speaking, we find that those who utilise the Right to Buy Scheme are First Time Buyers in Birmingham.
-We love working alongside our customers and are here throughout every step of the mortgage process, starting with your initial enquiry, all the way through to your completion.
-Capital raising options for home improvements, such as a new conservatory, windows or extension are also available with some of our mortgage lenders.
+Generally speaking, we find that those who use the Right-to-Buy Scheme are First-Time buyers in Birmingham.
+We love working alongside our customers, providing help & support throughout every step of the mortgage process.
+This starts with your initial enquiry, all the way through to your mortgages completion.
+Capital raising options for home improvements, such as a new conservatory, windows or extension are also available with some mortgage lenders that we have on panel.

 How does it work?
 Get a quote nowMeet your advisor